smartexio/smartex-c-keyutils-library/README.md

 # Using the Smartex Key Utilities Library

 This is the Smartex API utilities library.
 It is used to :
-- create keys
+- Create keys
-- retrieving public keys
+- Retrieving public keys
-- create a SIN to use when retrieving tokens from the Smartex API
+- Create a SIN to use when retrieving tokens from the Smartex API
 - Sign a payload to use in the `X-Signature` header field of a Smartex API request.

 ## Quick Start